Taxpayer Advocate Service – Your Voice at the IRS

 C. Settlement Facilitation for Tax Disputes – The Taxpayer Advocate Service provides mediation services for disagreements between taxpayers and the Internal Revenue Service.
 Through compromise and negotiation, the Taxpayer Advocate Service strive for mutually agreeable resolutions.

 D. Support for Unusual and Time-Sensitive Situations – If faced with sudden, pressing circumstances like an audit or unexpected penalty fees, taxpayers can rely on urgent assistance from the Taxpayer Advocate Service in these moments of financial and legal jeopardy.

 E. Free Assistance & Access to Expertise – In addition to advice and representation, the Taxpayer Advocate Service offers taxpayers hassle-free access to tax specialists equipped to handle distinctive cases pro bono.

 How to qualify for Taxpayer Advocate Service?

-First, you must be experiencing or expecting to experience financial difficulties due to an IRS issue.
+- Financial hardship: You must be experiencing or expecting to experience economic harm due to an IRS issue.
 It could include an inability to pay taxes, IRS delays in resolving a case, or any other situation that causes economic hardship or takes a long time to solve.

 To provide the requested information, you fill out Form 911 known as Request for Taxpayer Advocate Service Assistance).
 Once you’ve provided all the necessary information, a trained specialist will contact you within five business days to discuss your case and determine if the TAS can help you.
 The specialist may ask you for additional information before they can move forward with helping you resolve your issue.